devdevg00se/rc4_shellcode_runner/README.md

-# Shellcode runner with RC4 Encryption
+# Shellcode Runner in C with RC4 Encryption
 Two C programs.
 One encrypts shellcode via RC4.
 The other decrypts the RC4-encrypted shellcode at runtime and executes it.

 ## How to use